raresfechete/hotel-finder/README.md

   - hotels are loaded on startup from a hotels.json file located in the resources folder; there is duplication protection on restart
   - the server expects a postgres database; the name. port, user and password of this database can be found and modified in the application.properties
 ## ReactJS Frontend
+- npm install -> npm start it
 - it is what it is
-  - npm start it